khrome83/khrome.dev/posts/html-elements-with-flex-box-quirks.md

 ### Fieldset

 In the exam above, the `fieldset` element was the biggest surprise challenge.
 In Chrome and Edge, the `display: flex` property does not get applied by the browser.
-This issue has been frustrating developers for years.
+This issue has been frustrating for developers for years.
 Years later, both Google and Microsoft have either punted on the bug or flagged it as "by design."

 So avoid flex-box on `fieldset`.
-Unless you are using Firefox or Safari, turns out they fixed this bug.
+Unless you are using Firefox or Safari, it turns out they fixed this bug.

 ### Button